 Based at the Monash Peninsula campus in Frankston, MARC draws on the multidisciplinary strengths and capabilities of researchers across the University to develop and test novel, scalable prevention and treatment approaches.
 Our mission is to provide national solutions to addiction.
 Our expertise leverages experts in basic and social science, clinical and epidemiological research, to develop new knowledge to shape government policy and evidence-based approaches.

 In our quest to find new solutions, we collaborate with leaders at the intersection of health, medicine, nursing, arts, law, IT, design, and public policy.
-We partner with health organisations across Victoria, including Turning Point, a national addiction treatment, research and education centre based in Melbourne, as well as leveraging the enormous existing expertise from across Monash and multiple sectors.
+We partner with health organisations across Victoria, including Turning Point, a national addiction treatment, research and education centre.
+Together we are able to leverage the enormous existing expertise from across Monash and multiple sectors.